jouvetg/igm/doc/print_info.md

 # Description:

-This IGM modules prints basic information of IGM live while IGM is running

-# I/O:

-Output: informartion on the fly about ice volume, time steps, ect.
+This IGM modules prints basic information of IGM on the fly about ice volume, time steps, ect.

 # Parameters: